Wyamio/Wyam.Web/Input/getting-started/configuration.md

 Wyam can automatically install any NuGet packages you declare in the setup portion of the configuration file.
 These will then be scanned for modules and be made available to the main configuration body.
 NuGet packages are configured using the global `Packages` object and a fluent interface.

 `Packages.Install(string packageId, string versionSpec = null, bool allowPrereleaseVersions = false, bool allowUnlisted = false)` will let you specify a NuGet package to download from the default package source, which is the main NuGet.org feed. `Packages.Repository(string packageSource)` will let you define alternate package sources (such as an internal NuGet feed or a feed on MyGet).
-You can then continue to chain additional `Install(...)` calls as before.
+You can then continue to chain additional `Install()` calls as before.
 For example:

 ```
 Packages